-Michael J. Shane is a mediator and arbitrator specializing in complex business and commercial matters, construction disputes, collection cases, consumer claims, personal injury and wrongful death claims and family disputes.
+Michael J. Shane is a mediator and arbitrator specializing in complex business and commercial matters, employment law disputes, construction disputes, collection cases, consumer claims, personal injury wrongful death claims and family disputes.
 Michael is very aware of the value of trying to settle disputes through various alternative dispute resolution methods.
 He conducts mediations and arbitrations in both Texas and New Mexico.
+Michael is a Credential Distinguished Mediator with the Texas Mediation Credentialing Association.

 Michael believes in assisting the parties to a mediation to find their own solution to their dispute.
 The parties are encouraged to determine how they can best resolve their dispute in a way that is beneficial for all parties concerned.
 Michael ensures that all the voices in the room are given an equal opportunity to be heard and present their position.
 He uses his vast experience from over twenty years of handling various lawsuits and disputes in assisting parties by providing realistic expectations of what may or may not happen if the case does not settle.
 As a still active “trial attorney”, he has a unique perspective on how the current sitting judges and a jury may view each parties’ case, both its strengths and weaknesses.